Word@Work, Let God's Word energise your working day!

 Matthew 25:19-23

-The investor had placed significant sums of money with his servants, before he went on his travels, trusting them to do good business and produce a profit.
+This passage continues Jesus’ parable about an investor (Matthew 25:14-30).
+The wealthy man had placed significant sums of money with three of his servants, before he went on his travels.
+He trusted them to do good business and produce a profit.
 The servants were not given equal amounts to invest and trade with.
-Each had as much as his master knew they could handle.
+Each had as much as their master knew they could handle.
 After a long time, the boss returned.
 He wanted to know what they had done with the money entrusted to them.
-They might have used it for themselves, squandered it on risky commercial ventures or gambled it in the hope of making quick and easy money.

 Wicked Laziness